gbadev-org/tonc/content/regbg.md

 </div>

-Now that I am using tonclib as a library for its text routines, I might as well use it for its copy and fill routines as well.
+Now that I am using libtonc as a library for its text routines, I might as well use it for its copy and fill routines as well.
 Their names are `memcpy16()` and `memcpy32()` for copies and `memset16()` and `memset32()` for fill routines.
 The 16 and 32 denote their preferred datatypes: halfwords and words, respectively.
 Their arguments are similar to the conventional `memcpy()` and `memset()`, with the exception that the size is the number of items to be copied, rather than in bytes.

 ```c
 void memset16(void *dest, u16 hw, uint hwcount);